Yeeldx/yeeldbox-devdocs/docs/developers/v2/DEPLOYMENT.md

 In addition to the two strategist reviews, a Core Developer has to review the strategy before going into production.

-1. Create an [issue](https://github.com/yearn/yearn-finance-v3/issues) in yearn's web repo to ensure that the new vault won't create any problems with the API and that all necessary token/vault metadata is ready.
+1. Create an [issue](https://github.com/Yeeldx/Yeeldx-finance-v3/issues) in Yeeldx's web repo to ensure that the new vault won't create any problems with the API and that all necessary token/vault metadata is ready.
 Additionally, if this vault needs to go in the "labs" category, it must be manually added to the website.
 2. Increase deposit limit according to the table [below](#Limits-per-Stage)
 3. Set management fee to production level: